RosterElf Logo

 Pro-rata after 5 years (termination only)

-NSW law provides a pro-rata entitlement after 5 years if employment ends and the reason is:
+NSW law provides a pro-rata entitlement after 5 years if employment ends and the reason is (note that other states have different pro-rata thresholds—see our guides for Victoria, QLD, and SA):

 • resignation due to illness, incapacity, domestic or other pressing necessity,